sighupio/fury-kubernetes-aws/katalog/load-balancer-controller/MAINTENANCE.md

 # Load Balancer controller maintenance

-To maintain the aws load balancer controller package, you should follow this steps.
+To maintain the AWS load balancer controller package, you should follow these steps.

 Go to https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/installation/ and follow the steps for the non-helm installation.